 The conclusion summarizes all of your ideas and gives a final opinion on your topic.
 Your conclusion should consist of three to five sentences.

 Many students brush it off as a mere formality.
-However, it allows you to emphasize your points in an original way that will spur readers into action.
+However, it allows you to emphasize your points originally that will spur readers into action.

 Okay, that essay writing process was quite easy, right?
-Now let’s take a look at some common pitfalls to avoid.
+Now let’s look at some common pitfalls to avoid.